techidaily/site-win11-tips/source/_posts/stop-minecraft-glitches-with-these-fixes.md

 ## 2\.
 Repair Minecraft Launcher

- You can fix common problems with the Minecraft Launcher using the[built-in repair option on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) .
+ You can fix common problems with the Minecraft Launcher using the [built-in repair option on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) .
 During repair, Windows will look for common issues and try to fix them automatically.
 It will also delete the app’s data.

 To repair Minecraft Launcher: